Whether you’re a seasoned contractor or new to the game, negotiating rates is nearly never easy.

 1. Be friendly

-Keep calm, be nice and think before you act.
+Keep calm, be professional and think before you respond.

 2. Don’t bring up the recruiter’s margin

-If a negotiation isn’t going well, it can be tempting to bring up the recruiter’s margin as the thing that could be reduced to increase the day rate.
-This is insulting to the recruiter.
+If a negotiation isn’t going well, it can be tempting to focus on the recruiter’s margin.
+This is rarely helpful and can damage the relationship.

 3. And finally…

-If things don’t go the way you wanted, or you get a contract/extension but it’s not at the rate you wanted, don’t badmouth the client or the recruiter.
+If things don’t go your way, or you accept a contract below your ideal rate, don’t badmouth the client or recruiter.

-To conclude, you might not like rate negotiations but they’re a key part of being a successful IT contractor.
+To conclude, you might not enjoy rate negotiations, but they are a key part of being a successful contractor.

-Do your research, know your worth and be friendly.
-Try to work with your recruitment agency (not against them!) and hopefully you can achieve an outcome that works nicely for everybody!
+Do your research, know your worth and approach discussions constructively.
+Work with your recruitment agency, not against them, and aim for an outcome that works for everyone.

 Our Partner Accountants